plaid/plaid-link-ios/README.md

 ## About the LinkDemo Xcode projects

-Plaid Link can be used for different use-cases and the sample applications demonstrate how to use Plaid Link for iOS for each use-case.
+Plaid Link can be used for different use cases and the sample applications demonstrate how to use Plaid Link for iOS for each use case.
-For clarity between the different use cases each use case specific example showing how to integrate Plaid Link for iOS is implemented in a Swift extension.
+For clarity between the different use cases, each use case specific example showing how to integrate Plaid Link for iOS is implemented in a Swift extension.

 Before building and running the sample application replace any Xcode placeholder strings (like `<#GENERATED_LINK_TOKEN#>`) in the code with the appropriate value so that Plaid Link is configured properly.
 For convenience the Xcode placeholder strings are also marked as compile-time warnings.